 Come visit one of our centers to apply for one of our public housing complexes.
-The Aaron L. Walker Center manages the Robbins Apartments, J.B.
-Combs and Morgan Point Apartments.
-The Flanagan Center manages Tinin Terrace, Pace Terrace and Boyd Terrace.
+Our offices, The Aaron L. Walker Center (Open Tuesday & Thursday) is located at 1110 Mitchell Street, The Flanagan Center (Open Tuesday & Thursday) is located at 3600 Tinin Drive and the main office is located at 1101 Cruise Street (Monday-Friday 8:00 am-5:00 pm).

 The Robbins Apartments are located near the John Street Park and has 50 family units.
 Water, Garbage, Sewer and Gas are paid by the Housing Authority.
 Stove and refrigerator are both furnished, washer and dryer hook ups in each apartment.